Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Add Wi-Fi Settings for Devices Running Android

-You can create a profile with specific Wi-Fi settings, then deploy this profile to your Android devices.
+You can create a profile with specific Wi-Fi settings and then deploy this profile to your Android devices.

 Setting NameConfiguration Step